ESPRI-Mod/synda/sdt/doc/replication.md

 ### Stop

-To start the download, Synda service must be stopped.
+To stop the download, Synda service must be stopped.

 In single-user installation, run command below